THE McCORKLE FAMILY

 Mary Fern Souder

 Generation 1: Samuel (4000) McCorkle was born in the 1720's, allegedly in Argleshire, Scotland.
 One branch of the family called themselves Scots-Irish, so the family may have lived for a time in Ireland before coming to America.
-Samuel immigrated as a young child with his parents to Chester County, PA, where they settled on the banks of Brandywine Creek by 1729.
-It is thought that his brothers were Alexander (1000) McCorkle of Lexington, Rockbridge County, VA (allegedly born ca. 1720 in Ulster, Ireland), and James (2000) McCorkle and Robert (3000) McCorkle, both of the Waxhaw settlement in South Carolina, and that their father may have been William (300) McCorkle.
+Samuel and his parents immigrated when he was a young child to Chester County, PA, where they settled on the banks of Brandywine Creek by 1729.
+It is thought that his brother was Alexander (1000) McCorkle of Lexington, Rockbridge County, VA (allegedly born ca. 1720 in Ulster, Ireland).
+James (2000) McCorkle and Robert (3000) McCorkle, both of the Waxhaw settlement in South Carolina, may have been sons of William (300) McCorkle, who was one generation earlier than Samuel McCorkle.

-Samuel moved to Kentucky about 1800.
+Samuel and Agnes moved to Kentucky in about 1800.
 He is listed on the 1810 Green County, KY, census next to Alex Buckhannon and Mary Buckhannon, and near his brother, John McCorkle.

 In 1832, as a resident of Green County, KY, Samuel applied for a military pension and the application process continued with his interrogation on 29 April 1833.
 He first stated the date and place of his birth and then listed his military service.
 In October 1777 he joined the Augusta County militia to chase some Indian raiders back to the Ohio River.
 In October 1780 he joined the Augusta County militia commanded by Captain Patrick Buchanan and marched under General Morgan into North Carolina to fight . . . the Tories near the Catawba River in the campaign of the winter of 1780-81.
 The original documents may be ordered from the National Archives, File S/30956.
 A summary of his service may be seen in Rev. McCorkle's book, "From Viking Glory," p.
 201.